 Osteopaths facilitate self healing.
-As A.T.Still, the founder of osteopathy, stated “The body has its own medicine chest” and the body inherently strives to heal itself.
-Sometimes it just needs a little help!
+The body inherently strives to heal itself, sometimes it just needs a little help!
 For example, if you hurt your back badly the muscles spasm and prevent movement.
 This protects it from further injury but prevents it from healing, as the lack of movement inhibits a good blood supply to the injured joint.
 An osteopath will work on the soft tissues and articulate the joint to allow better movement and blood supply for self healing.

 Structural Osteopaths use their hands to identify abnormalities in the structure and function of a body, and to assess areas of weakness, tenderness, restriction or strain.